peterzen/decred-bws-backend/README.md

 ./build.sh
 ```

-This will build the containers for each service.
+This will build the containers for each service using `docker-compose`.

 To run:

 ```bash
 ./start.sh
 ```

+Under the hood, this runs `docker-compose up` to launch the stack.